 Having a set bedtime isn’t just for kids!
 Going to bed and waking up at the same time every day – even at the weekend – is scientifically associated with a healthier pattern of lifestyle behaviours.
 In a 2013 study, participants who had bedtimes that varied by more than 30 minutes from day to day were associated with more frequent insufficient sleep and a less healthy pattern of lifestyle.

-Try to find a bedtime and a wake-up time that work for your lifestyle schedule on both weekdays and weekends and stick to it every day.
+Try to find a bedtime and a wake-up time that works for your lifestyle schedule on both weekdays and weekends.
+Stick to it every day.
 You may even find you feel better forgoing your weekend lie-in and end up with more energy throughout the day.

 2. Cool down your sleeping space

-According to scientists, the thermal environment (i.e. the temperature of your bedroom) is one of the most important factors that can affect human sleep.
+According to scientists, the thermal environment (the temperature of your bedroom) is one of the most important factors that can affect human sleep.
 Our core body temperature naturally decreases as night draws in and this signals to our brain that it’s time to go to sleep.

-A 2012 study found that heat exposure increases wakefulness and decreases slow wave sleep and rapid eye movement (REM) sleep, meaning that if your bedroom is too hot, you will have a less restful night’s sleep.
+A 2012 study found that heat exposure increases wakefulness and decreases slow wave sleep and rapid eye movement (REM) sleep.
+That means that if your bedroom is too hot, you will have a less restful night’s sleep.

-Thankfully, now that it’s autumn, the warm summer nights are behind us and we can snuggle up comfortably in bed.
-If you start to have the heating on during the day, be mindful to turn it right down in the hours before you go to bed, or alternatively turn off the radiator in your bedroom so that it stays at a cooler temperature.
+In the winter, be mindful to turn the heating right down in the hours before you go to bed, You could also turn off the radiator in your bedroom so that it stays at a cooler temperature.

 3. Get savvy to your smartphone

-We’ve all heard that our phones affect our sleep, but if you’re like us, you don’t really know why.
+We’ve all heard that our phones affect our sleep.
+If you’re like us, you might not really know why!
 Electronic devices emit blue light which can suppress melatonin production.
 Melatonin is the sleep hormone, which the body produces just after it gets dark, peaking in the early hours of the morning and reducing during daylight hours.